wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/2-use-ai-builder.md

     ![Ensure all of your connections have been entered correctly](../media/verify-connection-credentials.png)

-1. In the first 3 steps of this flow, it's checking a mailbox for new emails, then using the AI **Convert email to plain text by inputing 'Body' dynamic content** action and then using the **AI Builder Language Detection** to determine language.
+1. In the first 3 steps of this flow, it's checking a mailbox for new emails, then using the AI **Convert email to plain text by inputting 'Body' dynamic content** action and then using the **AI Builder Language Detection** to determine language.

     ![Review the first 3 steps of the flow template](../media/new-flow-detect-language.png)